atishay/atishay.github.io/content/_index.md

     - title: Atishay Jain
       subtitle: Thinker | Tinkerer | Inventor | Philomath | Programmer | Senior Computer Scientist @ Adobe
       type: left-image
+      image:
+        href: "home/atishay.png"
+        alt: Atishay Jain
+        width: 200
+        height: 250
+      content: Self motivated individual striving for excellence with emphasis on experimentation, cleanliness, robustness and security in developing software applications.
+Part of many iconic software products from Photoshop and Illustrator to Adobe Capture.
+Creator of award winning augmented reality mobile apps from the IxDA Interaction Design award to the FWA App of the day.
+Full stack Web Development(Rails, Node.js, Angular, React), Native iOS, MacOS and Win32 - comfortable with any technology.
+Simple work mantra - "You define the problem.
+We search the solution."
+Available in the San Francisco Bay Area.
     - title: Experience
       subtitle: Senior Computer Scientist at Adobe Systems Incorporated
       icon: home/adobe.svg